 At Blueboard, we also empower managers to highlight a company value demonstrated when sending their reward.
-With our Slack integration, the company value selected auto populates into their reward announcement message, continuing to keep values top of mind.
-(Psst… we’re also getting ready for a similar integration with Microsoft Teams).
+With our Slack integration, the company value selected auto-populates into their reward announcement message, continuing to keep values top of mind.
+(Psst… we’re also getting ready for similar integration with Microsoft Teams).

 And if you’re more of the connector who loves the art of the pen (vs. the emoji or gif), encourage teams to send a personalized appreciation note through our Employee Appreciation Hub.
 Choose your favorite design, write a personal note, and we’ll take care of the rest.

 Another plug for tying recognition to your company values.

 We realize that certain milestones may be out of reach as a result of the pandemic, especially as companies continue to navigate unforeseen industry challenges.
 As a result, many organizations are now rooting rewards and recognition in their company values, which increases feelings of belonging as employees are reminded they’re part of a bigger mission.
 Without congregating at the office each day, we physically don’t see our values as regularly (remember, those painted on your walls?), and you don’t want them to collect dust.

 Our clients at The Trade Desk recently refreshed their values and used them as an anchor for their spot awards program.
 This gave their employees the opportunity to step up to the plate and demonstrate the company’s values during these challenging times.
 Celebrating employee accomplishments and offering employee recognition encourages more company involvement in the future.

 For instance, they created a virtual "bring your whole self to work" series to celebrate Pride Month.
 Employees volunteered to be on a panel discussion and brought their company values of openness, full-heartedness, and generosity to life.
 The company used this as an opportunity to recognize and show appreciation for their “culture champions” with Blueboard rewards.

 Recognition programs we recommend to build connections.